krishnakashablalwani/schrodingers-wave-eqn/README.md

 - The interactive app uses rejection sampling to produce visually intuitive dot clouds; it’s stochastic and not a line plot of |Ψ|².
 - Time evolution in the 1D/2D scripts is limited to simple, user‑defined superpositions to illustrate interference and beat periods.

-## Contributing

-Issues and PRs are welcome.
-Ideas that would be great additions:

-- Add an option to animate time evolution (matplotlib FuncAnimation or Tkinter loop).
-- Add a finite well or harmonic oscillator example for comparison.
-- Export figures at publication resolution with consistent style.

 ## Acknowledgments

 - Physical constants from `scipy.constants`.